makazetenshi/slackbot/README.md

 Where command is you would type (prefixed with a dot, eg `.img`) as a command, and filename and classname are self-explanatory.

-The only requirement of an integration is that it has the following method:
+The requirements of an integration is that it has the following method:

     def parse_command(self, command, channel, args):

 with command being the command parsed, channel being the origin(and destination) of any output and args being any arguments passed along, in case your command has any options.
+An integration also needs to implement the `IntegrationInterface` which for now only contains the `parse_command` method, but more might come in the future.
+This was made to ensure that all required methods have been implemented.

 For an idea of how integrations work, have a look at `urban.py` and `imgur.py`.